 Given the very high numbers and the limited amount of tax payable, you must assume that Revenue will take a look.
 So, a proper valuation is a must as well as ensuring you meet all the conditions for the tax reliefs.

 There are more options which we will explore next week.
 We need to look at how to get the money out of the company and will delve deeper into other options.
 I liked this quote from Ryan Allis a US Tech entrepreneur and one for all business people to bear in mind

 Want to know how much your business is worth?
 Do you qualify for the tax reliefs?
-To find out more call Deirdre on 051396703 or contact us.
+To find out more call Deirdre on 051396703 or start here.
 Tell us a bit more about you and what you need help with.